 Years back, when I first visited Singapore, I bought a toothpick holder with Merlion floating in it.
 However, today I would prefer something cast in crystal or metal that would look good on a display.

-Peranakan Souvenirs from Singapore
+Peranakan Souvenirs – Things to Buy in Singapore

 The colorful Peranakan crockery and cutlery are also nice to pick though you may have to pack them well for safe delivery.